“I created an AI assistant for Laravel developers that handles all the boring work.”

 Major releases of Laravel have been smaller and smaller over the years.

-But Laravel 10 still has plenty of changes, though, and I wrote about them: Laravel 10: release date and new features
+But Laravel 10 still has plenty of changes, though, and I wrote about them: Laravel 10 is out!
+Here’s every new feature and change.

 Do you really need to upgrade?